jfcloutier/karma_system/design_notes/acting.md

 `predict` -> `observe` -> `experience` -> `feel` -> `act` -> `assess` -> (and back to `predict`)

-The phases `act` and `assess` are involved in setting goals, making plans, executing plans, and reviewing the success of extant goals and plans.
+The phases `act` and `assess` are involved in setting goals, making and prioritizing plans, executing plans, and reviewing the success of extant goals and plans.

-Achieving of a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs.
+Achieving a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs.
 Coordination happens via the exchange of messages.

 During any phase of its lifecycle, a CA receives messages